 There are circumstances in which parents cannot agree on appropriate custody arrangements.
 If this occurs, the court must decide on the issues that the parents are not able to come to a consensus on.
 In situations where the court must make a decision, a legal standard called the best interest of the child standard is used to guide the court.

 Singer Pistiner, P.C. can advise you on what the best interest of the child standard means and can help you to understand what this legal standard could mean to your custody case.
 Our legal team can also assist you with both negotiating on the issue of child custody and litigating for your preferred custody plan if your case must be decided by a judge.
 Give us a call to find out how we can assist you.

-What Does Best Interests of the Child Standard Mean?
+Best Interest of the Child Arizona

-Arizona Law section 25-302 establishes the best interests of the child standard.
 The statute states: “The court shall determine custody, either originally or on petition for modification, in accordance with the best interests of the child.”

 The statute then goes on to outline all of the specific factors the judge must consider when deciding which custody plan is in the child’s best interests.
 The factors that matter in determining custody include:

 - The parents’ preferences on how to share parenting time.